igorafnsyv/ICE/README.md

 Installation is done thorugh PIP or PIP3 package manager

+Make sure you have initialized git repository on your computer.
+It is initialized in the same folder where you can find README file, ICE folder and other stuff.
+Make sure you initialized it in the correct directory.
+If you clone the repository from GitHub, .git hidden repository should be already there.

 Working with git:

 1. When you start working, update your project directory to the most recent version of our master branch by calling this command: